Training Bursary FAQs

 When can my proposed training start?

-Your proposed training must typically start within the next 12 months of the application period.
+Your proposed training must typically start within the next 12 months of grant being funded.
 Training can run over the course of a year to demonstrate learning and impact.

 Unfortunately we cannot fund in retrospect for courses that have already started.
 Unless of course you are applying for a second or third year.

-Can I apply for a course/ training I have already completed or started?
+Can I apply for a bursary when I have already started/ completed the course/ training?

 What if I apply for more than one course/training opportunity?

-You are often permitted to apply for more than one course or training opportunity within a single bursary application, provided it aligns with your overall skill development plan.
+You are permitted to apply for more than one course or training opportunity within a single bursary application, provided it aligns with your overall skill development plan.
+Training could look like:

 Who can I contact for assistance with the application process?